alex-apezera/FlowLab/README.md

 * Previous example based on the EPM method, with melting of a solid and temperature and diagnostic graphs:
 (**fig. 4**)

-  >The stationary flow field has not yet reached a steady state.
+  > **Comment:** The stationary flow field has not yet reached a steady state.
 The difference between the flows is caused by the dependence of thermal conductivity on temperature.
 The figures show the result of the simulation at the **Spent** time compared with the ALE method.

-* Example of a temperature field using the ALE method for water with an initial melting temperature of 0.3 relative to the cavity height:
+* Example of a temperatute field (ALE method) for water melting with an initial melt thickness of 0.3 of the height.:
 (**fig. 5**)

-* Example of a temperature field using the EPM method for water with an ice block inserted into the upper part of the cavity and a heat-conducting object in the center.
-The initial temperature is 0.3 relative to the cavity width:
+* Example of a temperature field using the EPM method for water with an ice block inserted at a certain stage into the upper part of the cavity and a heat-conducting object in the center.
+The initial melt thickness is 0.3 relative to the cavity width:
 (**fig. 6**)

 * Example of an EPM temperature field for paraffin melting under zero gravity, with liquid-phase inflow and free outflow at the left boundary: